A sampling of my favorite programming projects that I have worked on

-My most popular iPhone app is Gravity!, which has over 20,000 downloads, including educational downloads from school districts.
+My most popular iPhone app is Gravity!, which has over 39,000 downloads since it was first released in 2013, including educational downloads from school districts.
 It is a gravitational particle simulator featuring customizable planets, newtonian gravity, to-scale representations of solar system planets, and black holes.
 It is available on the App Store for free on iOS devices running iOS 7 or later.

 Nathan Pannell and I won the SendGrid prize at TreeHacks 2016 with our submission of Mail Trail: a game played through email and text messages.
 The game relies on a Flask server that uses the SendGrid and Twilio APIs to process incoming emails and texts and respond accordingly.
 The game is played entirely through email or text, with the user and the server replying to each other's correspondance.